Poeticalto/ttoc-mumble-bot/readme.md

 !kick user reason - kicks user from the Mumble Server.
 The actor is noted in the reason.

+!move user - moves the user to the channel of the actor.

 !setgreet user message - allows a whitelisted user to set a custom greeting for any Mumble user.

 !setgreetcat user - allows a whitelisted user to set a custom cat greeting for any Mumble user.